nathankellenicki/nuimojs/README.md

 ##### on("fly", callback(direction, speed))

 Triggered when the user waves their hand over the sensor.
-Direction is a number between 0-1, speed is either 1 or 2.
+Direction is either Nuimo.Direction.LEFT or Nuimo.Direction.RIGHT.

-Consts are available for ease of direction comparisons (Nuimo.Direction.LEFT, Nuimo.Direction.RIGHT).

 ##### on("detect", callback(distance))